CLAS-205/wi25-site/docs/textbook/unit1/project1-naming/index.md

 ## Problem 2: Order in the Court

-Look up the English name for each of the given orders.
-Interpret the scientific names and explain why these make sense (or don't!) for the types of organisms they describe.
+Look up and provide the English name for each of the given orders.
+Give 1-2 examples of organisms in each order.
+Then, interpret the scientific names and explain why these make sense (or don't!) for the types of organisms they describe.

 1. Lepidoptera
 2. Coleoptera